 Getting to the The Linnaeus Garden

-There is a toilet suitable for wheelchair users in the Orangery.
+There is a toilet suitable for wheelchair users in the orangery.

-The Professor’s Residence (now the Linnaeus Museum) is not accessible for wheelchair users.
-However, a virtual tour of the Museum and Garden is possible using Google maps.
+However, it is possible to make a virtual tour of the museum and garden by Google Maps.
 The link does not work in all web browsers.